 Top five CV problems to avoid

-The jobs market is so competitive nowadays that it’s most important to make a good first impression.
-This will probably be your CV, so you need to get the message right, quickly and concisely, together with the presentation and make it error free.
+The jobs market is so competitive nowadays that you need to make a good first impression.
+But you only have around 10 seconds to do that, so you need to get the message right, quickly and concisely.

 When a job is advertised, the employer will have a lot of CVs to trawl through, and need to make quick judgements to shortlist for interviews.
 The following are the most common reasons for not being shortlisted.

 If spelling and grammar are not your strong points, make sure your CV doesn’t suffer.
 First impressions count, so make sure your CV doesn’t let you down.